Thunderbell-dev/Thunderbell-dev.github.io/pages/affiliates/family-text/Ritterorden.md

 However, due to the varying leveling speeds within the family, some members had to wait a long time ⏳ for suitable level partners.
 Unfortunately, this led to the family gradually becoming inactive 💤 and eventually almost ceasing to exist.

-## 🏰 The Current State of the Family ⚔️
+## 🏰The Current State of the Family⚔️

 Today, the family is largely empty 🏜️.